 - Start your nutritional program based on your blood chemistry interpretations as soon as is feasible in the program.
 The amounts of carbohydrate, protein and fat intake are suggested with the first blood test, and a more refined diet can be determined with follow-up blood tests to check for individual overdoses, under doses or being right on target.

 - Supplements may be started prior to the dental procedures when possible.
-TransMix with Calcium is generally given several days before, the day of, and several days after the surgical procedures.
 Needs for calcium are specific, and most patients suffer from an overdose of the improper form of calcium.
 Care must be exercised when prescribing calcium.
 Most of the rest of the necessary supplementation is based on your chemistries (not blood type) and is individual.
 Modifications in dose are based on follow-up chemistries.

 - Do not take Vitamin C the day of dental procedures.
-Vitamin C by mouth will shorten the effect of the dental anesthetic to literally around 10 minutes – after that, it is painsville.
+Vitamin C by mouth may shorten the effect of the dental anesthetic.
 The IV form of Vitamin C does not do this for reasons unknown, but even 500 milligrams in the tablet form will detoxify the anesthetic adequately to let you feel the pain of drilling or surgery.

 - Observe the Patient Protection Protocol as closely as is possible during removal procedures.
-Please realize that many dentists do not have all the safety equipment described, so see how much you can live with, and without.
-Complete protection includes the use of the rubber dam during amalgam removal; the use of copious amounts of water with high suction while amalgams and nickel crowns are being cut with the high speed drill; placement of dental materials that have been proved to be biocompatible with you; presence of negative ion generators to remove the massive amount of mercury vapor within the dental office; IV Vitamin C during the removal procedures – especially if surgery for root canals or cavitations is performed.
+Complete protection includes the use of the rubber dam during amalgam removal; the use of copious amounts of water with high suction while amalgams and nickel crowns are being cut with the high speed drill, full body and head draping, presence of negative ion generators to remove the massive amount of mercury vapor within the dental office and an air filtration in the operatory, placement of dental materials that have been proved to be biocompatible with you, IV Vitamin C during the removal procedures – especially amalgam removal, surgery for root canals or cavitations are performed.

-- If surgery is done during this procedure, be sure to select from the use of ice packs immediately after the procedures are finished, the use of magnets if desired, and dispensing of adequate pain pills.
+- If surgery is done, the dentist/surgeon will determine the need to use ice packs immediately after the procedures are finished, the use of magnets if desired, or dispensing of homeopathic remedies or pain medication.
 Please avoid codeine when possible, for it makes many people nauseated, and is constipating for the majority of people.
 Minimal travel after surgery is advisable (like 5 miles or less) for the vibration in a car can release the blood clot resulting in the famous painful “dry socket”.
 Smoking after surgery will almost guarantee the formation of a painful dry socket.
 Be forewarned.

 - Be absolutely certain that your IV during the dental procedures contains NO Vitamin B-12.
 B-12 in any form is a methylator, and methyl mercury is extremely damaging to your nervous system.